scidsg/business-resources/Policies & Procedures/Code of Conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at tips@scidsg.org, or anonymously using Hush Line.
-First, download [Tor Browser](https://torproject.org/download), then visit http://6svaqhzj73j3vuqvwl6r7iithaiaasubdbfw3rhs3y4k6xskiymaj4yd.onion/.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement using https://tips.hushline.app/submit_message/scidsg.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the